The student visa programme enables overseas students to come to Australia to undertake full-time study in registered courses.

 See: Simplification of the student visa Assessment Level Framework

-On 22 March 2014, streamlined visa processing was extended to certain low immigration risk non-university higher education providers who offer bachelor, masters or doctoral degree level courses.
+On 23 November 2014, streamlined visa processing was extended to additional education providers that offer advanced diploma, bachelor, masters or doctoral degree level courses.

 See: Extension of streamlined visa processing to eligible non-university providers